-The Chief Executive Officer must ensure that the Common Seal is kept in safe custody.
+The Chief Executive Officer must ensure that the Common Seal is kept in safe custody at the Council office.

 g.
 Signatures to accompany Seal

 Every document to which the Seal is affixed must be signed by the Chief Executive Officer.